 In a free society, nobody is compelled to join, or agree with the beliefs of, a voluntary association, be it TWU or any other private institution.
 The individual's freedom to reject the beliefs and practices of voluntary associations does not conflict with an association's freedom to develop, teach and practice its own beliefs.
-A free society respects the freedom of the individual and the association, recognizing that they are not in conflict with each other.
+A free society respects the freedom of both the individual and the association, recognizing that they are not in conflict with each other.

-The other side of this coin is that freedom ceases to exist when individuals are compelled to join associations they disagree with, or when associations are required to alter their mission, purpose, or belief system to suit the ideological preferences of individuals who disagree with the association.
+Freedom ceases to exist when individuals are compelled to join associations they disagree with.
+In the same manner, freedom is also undermined when associations are required to alter their mission, purpose, or belief system to suit the ideological preferences of individuals who disagree with the association.